Data Protection Declaration

 2. Controller/service supplier

-The controller in terms of article 4 of the EU General Data Protection Regulation (GDPR) and the service supplier in terms of the German Telemedia Act (“Telemediengesetz”, TMG) is A3M Global Monitoring GmbH, Hintere Grabenstraße 26, 72070 Tübingen, Tel. +49 7071 97559-40, Mail firstname.lastname@example.org.
-The controller is represented by Mr Thomas Dillon, who is also the controller in terms of s.
-55 of the State Broadcasting Treaty (Rundfunk-Staatsvertrag).
+The controller in terms of art.
+4 para.
+7 EU General Data Protection Regulation (GDPR) and the service supplier in terms of the German Telemedia Act (“Telemediengesetz”, TMG) is A3M Global Monitoring GmbH, Hintere Grabenstraße 26, 72070 Tübingen, Tel. +49 7071 97559-40, Mail firstname.lastname@example.org.
+The controller is represented by Mr Thomas Dillon, who is also the controller according to and in the meaning of art.
+18 para.
+2 MStV (German Medien Staatsvertrag).

 3. Collection and usage of your data